34 Animals That Eat Other Animals With Pictures

 Polar bears are apex predators, meaning they are at the top of the food chain in their ecosystem.

-They are known to hunt and eat other animals to survive.
-One of the primary sources of food for polar bears is seals.
+Polar bears are known to hunt and eat other animals to survive.
+Seals are one of their primary sources of food.

 Polar bears can detect the breathing holes that seals use to come up for air and wait patiently nearby until a seal pops up.